23 Jan 2008

-'The Clan of the Cave Bear' is about Ayla, who we first meet at five years old, a contented and secure child who loves to swim.
+'The clan of the cave bear' is about a girl called Ayla.
+We first meet her when she is five years old, a contented and secure child who loves to swim.
 Then she loses her entire family in an earthquake, and wanders a long way before she finds other people.

 People matured rapidly in prehistoric times, apparently.
 Iza is twenty, and expecting her first baby.
 She is considered very old to be doing so.
 Most of the girls develop into women at the age of about eight, and have their first babies when they are nine or ten.
 Iza's brothers are older still: Brun is the leader of the clan, and the other brother is Mog-ur, a kind of pagan priest.
 Mog-ur is over thirty, so is a venerable old age, and riddled with arthritis.